somkene12345/Hex/README.md

 # Hex AI

-Progressive Web App that uses the Grok LLM to answer questions, write code and more.
+Progressive Web App that uses the Groq API to answer questions, write code and more.